guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 # Taking your whole pot in one go

-You can take your whole pot as cash in one go - 25% is tax-free, the remaining 75% is taxable.
+You can take your whole pot as cash in one go - 25% is tax-free, the other 75% is taxable.

 You pay tax when you take money from your pot.
 This is because when you’re paying into your pension you get [tax relief](https://www.gov.uk/tax-on-your-private-pension/pension-tax-relief) on your contributions.